vmware-archive/app-manage/puppet/redis/README.md

 # About this module

 This module installs redis from the Pivotal APT Repo (YUM Repo Pending).
+For RHEL/Yum usage you will need to add a separate repository prior to invoking this module.

 # Before you begin

 This module depends on the vfabric_repo module

 # Example Usage

+The following example will install redis (see above for repository information with RHEL), configure it to listen on port 9001, and keep the service running.

 ```puppet
   class {'redis':